jasonyu1996/anvil/README.md

 ## Citing AnvilHDL

-If you use AnvilHDL in your project, we would love to hear your feedback -- your insights can help us improve the language.
 If you plan to cite AnvilHDL in your work, please use the following reference:

 ```text
 J. Z. Yu, A. R. Jha, U. Mathur, T. E. Carlson, and P. Saxena, “Anvil: a general-purpose timing-safe hardware description language,” in Proceedings of the 31st ACM international conference on architectural support for programming languages and operating systems, in ASPLOS ’26.
 Pittsburgh, PA, USA: Association for Computing Machinery, 2026.
 [Online].
 Available: https://arxiv.org/abs/2503.19447